hariharan-uno/extract/README.md

 It provides simple higher level functions based upon [Cascadia](http://code.google.com/p/cascadia) and [go.net](http://code.google.com/p/go.net)

+For example,
-For example, to extract all the links from a web page,
+To extract all the links from a web page,
 ~~~go
 package main